arpinfidel/messie-messenger/docs/adrs/0002-thin-web-imap-client.md

 Implementation Status
 ---------------------

-- Endpoints and methods: Current backend exposes POST endpoints that accept credentials in the JSON body.
-Implemented routes include `/email/headers` and `/email/thread/{threadKey}/messages` (mounted in the router).
-The OpenAPI spec currently defines `/email/login-test`, `/email/inbox`, `/email/important`, and `/email/threads`, but does not include `/email/headers` or the thread messages route.
-Align spec and implementation (either add these routes to OpenAPI or switch the frontend to the spec’d endpoints).
-Given creds in the body, POST is appropriate.
+- Endpoints and methods: Backend exposes POST endpoints that accept credentials in the JSON body.
+Generated handlers cover `/api/v1/email/login-test`, `/api/v1/email/inbox`, and `/api/v1/email/important`; a handwritten `/api/v1/email/headers` route returns richer threading metadata for the web client.
+The OpenAPI spec still omits `/email/headers` and the thread messages endpoint—keep them in sync by extending the spec or deprecating the custom route once a replacement exists.
-- Frontend usage: The web client calls `/api/v1/email/headers` and performs client-side grouping/threading; it does not call `/email/threads` and currently ignores pagination.
+- Frontend usage: `ProxyEmailAdapter` posts credentials to the `/api/v1/email/*` proxy endpoints, normalises network and parsing errors, and performs client-side grouping/threading.
+It ignores `/email/threads` (which now responds 410) and fetches bulk headers without pagination.
 - Single-message fetch: No `GET /email/message/{id}` (or POST equivalent) is implemented yet.
 - Feature flag: `EMAIL_ENABLED` / `EMAIL_PROVIDER` not wired; email is always available in web builds.
 - Pagination: Backend supports cursors for thread listings; frontend presently fetches bulk headers and groups locally, not using cursors.